 Poor estate documents can result in people unintentionally cutting loved ones out of inheritances, paying monstrous tax bills, and unnecessarily burdening loved ones with expensive, confusing legal battles.

-With the help of an experienced attorney, estate planning mistakes are completely avoidable.
+With the help of an experienced Texas estate planning attorney, estate planning mistakes are completely avoidable.

 Kiplinger’s “10 Surprisingly Common Estate Planning Mistakes” gives us some no-no’s.
 Some you can probably guess, but others you’ve probably never heard of.

 Failing to name a contingent beneficiary on retirement accounts and insurance policies or not reviewing named beneficiaries regularly is a big mistake.
 The default if no contingent is named, is likely your estate, which may be subject to probate, creditors, and delays.